Draw Wisdom From Your Suffering

 This might sound like a harsh take on a sometimes hostile and often unpredictable world, but it’s not inaccurate.

-Now, I’m not saying that life is a long miserable slog from one trauma to the next, but rather that pain simply cannot be avoided.
+Now, I’m not saying that life is one long miserable slog from one trauma to the next, but rather that pain simply cannot be avoided.
 Emotional, mental, psychological, physical suffering.
 They are all but inevitable.

 The death of a loved one.
 Unexpected termination.
 Financial hardship.
 Health scares.
 Random accidents.
 Psychological abuse.
 Intolerable stress.
 Existential dread.
 Mental health crises.